Does exercise in early pregnancy cause miscarriages?

 If your pregnancy is considered ‘high risk,’ avoid any form of exercise.
 Get your doctor’s consent before you start on any form of exercise activity.
 For a detailed list of what exercises to avoid and when, please refer to the booklet on ‘Gearing Up’.

 There are generally no restrictions on sex while you are pregnant.
 But it is always advisable to consult your OB to ensure you don’t have any conditions which preclude sex, like the risk of preterm labour or miscarriage or Placenta Previa.
 Choose a position that is most comfortable for you and puts no weight on your uterus.
 As your pregnancy advances, you will have to keep changing positions.

 As most common obstetric emergencies occur in the first and third trimesters of pregnancy, it is safe to travel between 18 and 24 weeks in the second trimester.
 Any decisions to travel during pregnancy should be made in consultation with your healthcare provider.

 During air travel, is the cabin pressure harmful to the foetus?

-In small planes, the cabins are not pressurized, so avoid traveling in them when you are pregnant.
+In small planes, the cabins are not pressurized, so avoid travelling in them when you are pregnant.
 In commercial planes, the cabin pressure is maintained at a level safe for women with healthy pregnancies.
-As with exercising, before traveling be sure to check with your OB as there are certain conditions like anaemia, history of blood clots or other circulatory related diseases which preclude traveling.
+As with exercising, before travelling be sure to check with your OB as there are certain conditions like anaemia, history of blood clots or other circulatory related diseases which preclude travelling.

 What is deep vein thrombosis and what are its effects on pregnancy?